Gigaspaces/solution-hub/docs/document/document.md

 The [XAP Document API](http://docs.gigaspaces.com/xap101/document-api.html) exposes the space as Document Store.
 A document, which is represented by the class `SpaceDocument`, is a collection of key-value pairs, where the keys are strings and the values are primitives, `String`, `Date`, other documents, or collections thereof.
 Most importantly, the Space is aware of the internal structure of a document, and thus can index document properties at any nesting level and expose rich query semantics for retrieving documents.

 While using Spring Data XAP you can declare one or more of your repositories to be a Document Repository.
-To do so, you have to extend `XapDocumentRepository` interface (instead of usual `XapRepository`) and annotate it with `@SpaceDocumentRepository` to define document name, id and optionally index properties or mark them as routing key:
+To do so, you have to extend `XapDocumentRepository` interface (instead of usual `XapRepository`) and annotate it with `@SpaceDocumentRepository` to define document name and id, and also optionally declare indexes and routing key:
 ```java
 ${PersonDocumentRepository.java}
 ```